Our Team

 Nigeria

-Abisoye Michael is a consumer-policy advocate and programs lead working on consumer-freedom issues across African markets.
+Abisoye Michael is a consumer-policy advocate and programs lead working at the front of consumer-freedom debates across African markets.

-Abisoye holds a Bachelor of Sociology from Lead City University, Ibadan, and concurrently serves as a coordinator at an international policy organisation working across Africa.
+Abisoye holds a Bachelor of Sociology from Lead City University, Ibadan.
+He concurrently serves as a coordinator at an international policy organisation working across Africa.

 Angela Halubobya